 18 weeks course/3 days a week/3 hours per class

 The MA program is comprehensive and emphasizes a “hands-on” method.
 Each student will perform many skills in class such as venipuncture, EKGs, injections, vital signs, etc. These skills may be performed on other class members.
 Our instructors will guide you as you learn a variety of techniques and skills.
-The course includes 18-weeks of lecture, discussion, and practical instruction in the lab.
-Each student must pass the final written and skills exams of the class with a final grade of “B” (80%) or better and satisfy all financial obligations to OPTC before sitting for the national exams.
-Those who complete this program will then be scheduled to sit for the NHA CCMA Certification Exam.
+The course includes 18-weeks of in-person lectures and practical instruction in the lab.
+Each student must pass the final written and skills exams of the class with a grade of 80% "B" or better, complete a 16-hours externship and satisfy all financial obligations to OPTC before sitting for the certification exam.
+Those who complete this program will then be scheduled to sit for the certification exam.
 The Exam fee is included in the tuition cost.
 Once completed, individuals will then be qualified to work as an entry-level MA in a health care setting.